malayamanas/malayamanas.github.io/content/posts/Dyplesher-htb-walkthrough.md

 ---
-title: "Pleasure HTB - Insane Linux Box Walkthrough"
+title: "Dyplesher HTB - Insane Linux Box Walkthrough"
 date: 2025-09-22T08:00:00Z
 tags: ["insane-linux", "minecraft", "git-exposure", "memcached", "gogs", "java-plugin", "rabbitmq", "packet-capture", "privilege-escalation", "lua-scripting"]
 difficulty: ["insane"]
 categories: ["HTB", "Linux"]
 draft: false
-description: "Complete walkthrough of Pleasure HTB machine featuring Git repository exposure, Memcached exploitation, Minecraft plugin development for RCE, packet capture analysis, and RabbitMQ exploitation with Lua scripting"
+description: "Complete walkthrough of Dyplesher HTB machine featuring Git repository exposure, Memcached exploitation, Minecraft plugin development for RCE, packet capture analysis, and RabbitMQ exploitation with Lua scripting"
 ---

-# Pleasure HTB - Insane Linux Box Walkthrough
+# Dyplesher HTB - Insane Linux Box Walkthrough

 {{< youtube F6oSpOWOjSQ >}}

-Below is a chronological extraction of the key exploitation steps and techniques used in the "Pleasure" machine from Hack The Box, as described in the provided transcript.
+Below is a chronological extraction of the key exploitation steps and techniques used in the "Dyplesher" machine from Hack The Box, as described in the provided transcript.
 The steps are derived from the detailed walkthrough and organized to reflect the sequence of actions taken to gain initial access, escalate privileges, and achieve the final objective.

 ## Key Exploitation Steps and Techniques in Chronological Order